x

 "Our ambulance fleet is smaller today than it was 14 years ago.
 Yet we're responding to more than 20,000 additional calls for service since that time."
 Stroud said "These challenges are not expected to get better anytime soon in the next one to two years.
 In fact, there's concerns that they'll get worse given this looming crisis."

-At the meeting Tuesday night, Virginia Beach City Council signaled their support to pay for the five new ambulances.
+At the meeting Tuesday night, Virginia Beach City Council signaled its support by providing funding to the four rescue squads to buy five new ambulances.

-The potential news would be welcome news to people 13News Now spoke with, like Chantelle Moten.
+The news is a welcome announcement to people 13News Now spoke with, like Chantelle Moten.

 "I think they're pretty important because a lot of people, when they need an ambulance, they're really alone at that time so they can't take themselves to the hospital,” Moten said.

-Moten said she hopes the new ambulances could also cut down on response times in some of the more rural areas of Virginia Beach.
+Moten hopes the new ambulances could cut down on response times in some of the more rural areas of Virginia Beach.
 It's an issue she experienced firsthand.

 "When I was a toddler, I was choking and my grandfather had to call an ambulance for me, and they couldn't get to me in time, so my grandfather had to provide life-saving techniques to try and save me, and then the ambulance.
 It took them like an hour and a half to get there," Moten said.